 My career story may sound like other IUJ graduates.
 It can become the story for those we can introduce too.

 With the goal of becoming a professional with advanced expertise that can play an active role in the international community, which is, after all, the philosophy of IUJ’s founding, I have been involved in overseas business for over 30 years.
 After completing my MA degree at IUJ in 1988, I returned to my company, which had so generously allowed me to study at IUJ.
 I have been engaged in mostly overseas business at one of the major Japanese steel manufacturing companies.
 In addition, I had lived in the United States and Europe for a total of 17 years, working on developing markets in North America and managing European regional headquarters as well as subsidiaries.
-Even after mandatory retirement at the age of 60, I am still frequently traveling around the world under an annual contract performing a chief auditor role for overseas subsidiaries in the same company’s Internal Auditing Office.
+Even after mandatory retirement at the age of 60, I am still frequently traveling around the world* under an annual contract performing a chief auditor role for overseas subsidiaries in the same company’s Internal Auditing Office.
 This career has been challenging and very rewarding.
 Japan needs more of us who are tooled and prepared for international business to help not only our company, but our country which needs better access to overseas markets.
-Help replace yourself at your company by encouraging the next generation.
+Help replace yourself at your company by encouraging the next generation to apply.

 I would like to continue telling (almost yelling at) Japanese young people whenever I have the opportunity: “Japanese young men and women, be ambitious.
 I promise the door will open wider for you through overseas experiences than staying in Japan.”

 Please join me.
 Let’s identify high potential applicants, and support their discovery of, and education at IUJ.

 (*Note from editor: This article was written before the proliferation of COVID-19 and he has been performing his duties by telecommunication instead of traveling around the world in recent months).